 - Type msconfig

-1. Windows Startup - The most common location that programs will be placed to load automatically is the Windows Startup.
+Another common location that programs will be placed to load automatically is from the Windows Startup folder.
 To check to see if the program you wish to be removed is loading in the Windows Startup, follow the below steps.

 - Click Start, Programs, Startup, if under startup you see the program you wish to remove and you have Windows 98 or Windows 98 SE you can right-click the program and click delete to delete this automatically from your startup menu.